 This service does not replace your doctor's surgery.
 Regular asthma clinic check-ups with a doctor or nurse are required every year, or sometimes more frequently.

-We do NOT supply steroid inhalers or other asthma medicines, only salbutamol inhalers.
+Dr Fox does NOT supply steroid inhalers or other asthma medicines, only salbutamol inhalers.

 Ventolin Evohaler is a 'metered aerosol' and delivers 100mcg of salbutamol per puff when the end of the inhaler is pushed down.
 You can use 1 or 2 puffs when needed up to 4 times a day.

 Ventolin Evohaler Patient Leaflet